After two major shipping disasters, I have learned a few good lessons on how not to ship your art.

 Moving boxes can say “Made for art, mirrors, large photos, paintings and framed work,” doesn’t mean it’s appropriate for shipping.

-Even if you insure the package for a million dollars and take UPS to court, they won’t give you a dime if they damaged your box if they prove that in some shape or form your package was not adequately shipped according to their
+Even if you insure the package for a million dollars and take UPS to court, they won’t give you a dime if they damaged your box if they prove that in some shape or form your package was not adequately shipped according to their regulations.
+Be prepared!

 Lesson #8: Don’t reuse your boxes